 Conclusion#

-Stay sharp, never stop learning, and remember: the more you know about your target, the more ways you’ll find to break it.
+The more you know about a target, the more ways you’ll find to break it.

 Until next time, this is UncleSp1d3r, signing off.